KennyMcGeoch/LeetCodeExercises/README.md

 2529.
 Maximum Count of Positive Integer and Negative Integer (Easy) 2540.
 Minimum Common Value (Easy)
 2554.
-Maximum Number of Integers to Choose From a Range I (Medium) 2562.
+Maximum Number of Integers to Choose From a Range I (Medium) 2558.
+Take Gifts From the Richest Pile (Easy)
+2562.
 Find the Array Concatenation Value (Easy)
 2578.
 Split With Minimum Sum (Easy)
 2579.
 Count Total Number of Colored Cells (Medium)